Real agree deal for Chelsea's Rudiger - Balague

 Last updated on .From the section Chelsea

-Real Madrid have agreed a deal to sign Chelsea defender Antonio Rudiger when his contract expires at the end of the season, Guillem Balague has revealed.
+Real Madrid have agreed a deal to sign Chelsea defender Antonio Rudiger when his contract expires at the end of the season, says Guillem Balague.

 On Sunday, Chelsea manager Thomas Tuchel said Rudiger had failed to agree a new deal with the European champions.